Fall 2015 Enrollment

 The College of Idaho ranks in the top 1 percent of all colleges in the number of Rhodes Scholars per graduate, with 7 alumni selected as Rhodes Scholars.

 Students are encouraged to learn by doing at The College of Idaho.
-From participating in research projects with faculty to conducting hands-on projects with local businesses and non-profit organizations, C of I students apply what they learn outside of the classroom.
+C of I students apply what they learn outside of the classroom by participating in research projects, studying abroad, and fulfilling internships with local business organizations.

-Undergraduate research and creative work are integrated throughout all fields of study at the C of I and supported by its Student Research Grant Program.
-Nearly half of all C of I students do research with a faculty member during their time at the College, and an annual Student Research Conference celebrates the numerous scholarly and creative projects completed by students.
+Undergraduate research and creative work are integrated throughout all fields of study at the C of I. Nearly half of all C of I students do research with a faculty member during their time at the College.
+Additionally, an annual Student Research Conference celebrates the numerous scholarly and creative projects completed by students.

 The College of Idaho’s four-week January term offers numerous opportunities for off-campus study.
-In recent years, C of I students have studied tropical ecosystems in Australia, London’s history and culture, environmental literature and wilderness in Idaho’s Sawtooth Mountains, and international business in Paris.
+In recent years, C of I students have studied tropical ecosystems in Australia, history and culture in London, environmental literature and wilderness in Idaho’s Sawtooth Mountains, and international business in Paris.
 In addition to these faculty-led study experiences, C of I students can study for a semester or more in more than 50 countries through partner institutions.

 |International Student Organization||x|